 Policies, Procedures and Requirements for Graduation and Commencement.

 Graduation.
 The process of verifying that degree requirements are met and posting the degree to the student record is called graduation.
-This takes place in the Office of the Registrar in the days following the conclusion of each term as professors report final grades.
+This takes place in the Office of the Registrar in the days after the conclusion of each term as professors report final grades.
 Graduation is processed only for students who have all requirements complete at the conclusion of the semester for which the student has applied and within the required timeline.
 Graduation is processed once per semester after the processing of final grades as noted on the Academic Calendar and is processed at the conclusion of Fall, Spring, and Summer only.
 Graduation is not processed in the middle of a semester or following J-term.
-The Bachelor of Arts, Bachelor of Science in Engineering or Master of Arts degree is posted for those students who have applied to graduate and who have met all degree requirements as published in the catalog.
+The Bachelor of Arts, Bachelor of Science in Engineering, Master of Science, or Master of Arts degree is posted for those students who have applied to graduate and who have met all degree requirements as published in the catalog.

-- Cap, gown, tassel and stole (and hood, in the case of graduate students) for pick up on Senior Days (those items not picked up prior to Commencement will be returned to the manufacturer, students not attending the ceremony do not get a cap, gown, tassel or stole);
+- Cap, gown, tassel and stole (and hood, in the case of graduate students) for pick up on Senior Days (those items not picked up prior to Commencement will be returned to the manufacturer, students not attending the ceremony do not receive a cap, gown, tassel or stole);

-- Diploma covers presented at the ceremony (Covers are only provided to those attending the ceremony.
+- Diploma covers presented at the ceremony (covers are only provided to those attending the ceremony.
 Those who are formally excused from attendance will not receive a cover.
 Covers are available for purchase for $50 in the Office of the Registrar for those not in attendance.);

 - An official commencement ceremony program;